shan-emacs/emacs-packages-mirrors/gnu/relint-readme.txt

     in order to include a literal backslash.

   - Repetition of repetition
+  - Repetition of option
+  - Optional repetition
+  - Optional option

-    A repetition construct is applied to an expression that is already repeated, such as a*+ (? counts as repetition here).
-Such expressions can be written with a single repetition and often indicate a different mistake, such as missing backslashes.
+    A repetition construct is applied to an expression that is already repeated, such as a*+ or \(x?\)?.
+These expressions can be written with a single repetition and often indicate a different mistake, perhaps a missing backslash.

+    When a repetition construct is ? or ??, it is termed 'option' instead; the principle is the same.

   - Reversed range 'Y-X' matches nothing